Leadership Thought #454 – Be Careful About Taking On Too Much

 Leaders must avoid taking on too much.

-There is a wise old saying “If you want to get something done, give it to a busy person.”
-In my experience, this is an accurate depiction of how families, organizations, and communities’ work.
+There is a wise old saying, “If you want to get something done, give it to a busy person.”
+In my experience, this phrase accurately depicts how families, organizations, and communities operate.
 The “Type A” person will always assume the most responsibility and be the hub of critical activity.
 Other people tend to rely on them and their boundless energy for execution.
-Unfortunately, if you are not careful, over time this dynamic also ends up becoming dysfunctional and unhealthy.
+Unfortunately, if you are not careful, this dynamic can also become dysfunctional and unhealthy over time.

-There is a point of diminishing returns when someone extends themselves beyond their individual capability to do what needs doing.
-We each only have so much bandwidth to apply to our responsibilities.
-What starts out as a promising idea ends up becoming a burden for the party responsible, creating unrealistic expectations for those dependent upon that person’s efforts.
-The energy and focus will gravitate towards what is not being done and who is to blame rather than on the best way to best move forward.
-Sadly, we end up becoming disconnected and resentful over what connected us in the first place.
+When someone overextends themselves to fulfill their responsibilities, it leads to diminishing returns.
+We each have only so much bandwidth to allocate to our responsibilities.
+What starts out as a promising idea often ends up becoming a burden for the party responsible, creating unrealistic expectations for those who depend on that person’s efforts.
+The energy and focus will gravitate toward what is not being done and who is to blame, rather than the best way to move forward.
+Sadly, we often end up becoming disconnected and resentful over what initially brought us together.

 Most of us in leadership positions need to say “no” more often than we currently do.
 Instead of always taking on more, we need to learn to let go and take on less.
-I have seen many talented individuals buckle under the weight of their own self-imposed pressures.
-There is always a price to pay for over-commitment.
+I have seen many talented individuals buckle under the weight of their self-imposed pressures.
+Overcommitment always comes with a cost.
 Ironically, the people and things that require most of our attention end up taking a backseat to lesser priorities and other distractions.
-The gap between what we want and what we are getting only widens, and eventually some form of a breakdown usually occurs.
+The gap between what we want and what we are getting only widens, and eventually, some form of breakdown usually occurs.

 Related articles